jessr92/LES-WRF-MPI/README.md

 LES-WRF-MPI
 ===========

-Distributed Large Eddy Simulation for Weather Research and Forecasting using MPI
+Exploring coupling the distributed Large Eddy Simulation and Weather Research and Forecasting model